 Our members, depending on their industry perspective, have different concerns varying from the federal manufacturers’ excise tax, counterfeiting, marketing and supply line changes, participation in the sport and keeping our nation’s waters open, clean and abundant with fish and ASA represents all their interests.

 Each October, ASA hosts the Sportfishing Summit, the association’s annual business meeting and the nation’s leading sportfishing community networking event.
-This year, the 2014 Sportfishing Summit will be held October 15-17, at the Hotel Contessa, San Antonio, TX.
+The 2015 Sportfishing Summit will be held Tuesday, October 20, to Thursday, October 22, 2015, at the Loews Don CeSar Hotel in St. Pete’s Beach, Florida.

-ASA is the leader in showcasing fishing, hunting and other sports for America’s outdoor enthusiasts in support of the industry and our members through the ASA/Eastern Fishing & Outdoor Expositions on the East Coast and the Fred Hall Shows on the West coast.
-Many ASA members exhibit in these shows which occur annually February through March.
+ASA is the leader in showcasing fishing, hunting and other sports for America’s outdoor enthusiasts in support of the industry and our members through the ASA/Eastern Fishing & Outdoor Expositions.
+Many ASA members exhibit in these shows which occur annually January through March.

 ASA is also in the forefront of advocating for access to recreational fishing.
 ASA gives America’s 60 million anglers a voice in policy decisions that affect their ability to sustainably fish on our nation’s waterways through KeepAmericaFishing™, our angler advocacy campaign.